 After Halls Open

-The information below is only for students that are eligible to participate in the Fall 2021/Spring 2022 Returner Re–Contract process.
+The information below is only for students that are eligible to participate in the Fall 2022/Spring 2023 Returner Re–Contract process.

 You must first submit your Fall/Spring housing contract before selecting 1, 2, or 3 roommates.
 (You are not required to make your prepayment to select roommate requests; however, you are required to pay within 7 calendar days to avoid having your contract cancelled.)
 You will not be able to select a room until the prepayment has been paid.

-After completing your returner contract, complete the following to request a roommate:
+After completing your returner contract, complete the following to request a roommate by January 24, 2022:

 Due to limited space availability, we strongly encourage mutually requested roommates to discuss their priorities and come up with the list of buildings and room types that they are interested in before Room Selection begins.